 In February 2018, Congress established a bipartisan Joint Select Committee on the Solvency of Multiemployer Pension Plans.
-This Committee is tasked with producing legislation to address the dire solvency issues facing over 100 multiemployer pension funds across the US, such as the American Federation of Musicians and Employers' Pension Fund (AFM-EPF).
+This Committee was tasked with producing legislation by November 30, 2018 to address the dire solvency issues faced by over 120 multiemployer pension funds across the US, including the American Federation of Musicians and Employers' Pension Fund (AFM-EPF).

-Now Congress needs to hear directly from you.
+Members of Congress must hear directly from you.

 You can use the information below to:

 Identify Your Members of Congress